rui-zhang-ocean/Predict_Transactions/README.md

 `Transaction Date` was broken down into two categorical values `period of month` and `day of week`. `period of month` includes start (1-10 days), mid (11-20 days) and end (21 to the end of the month days). `day of week` refers to individual day of the week (Mon, Tue...).
 In this way the synthesizer can reflect daily and weekly variability.

 `Normalized Retailer` is the most tricky variable to deal with.
 It contains over 2000 variables so embedding is needed to reduce the dimensions.
 I applied `item2vec` to convert it into 10 dimensions embeddings.
 I tested with different schemes of selecting training sets, the best scheme is to select training sets based on the same sector and customer.
-See below for the visualization of the embedding, different colors indicate different sectors:

 ![retailer embedding](https://github.com/rui-zhang-ocean/Predict_Transactions/blob/master/experiments/figs/retailer2vec/exp_07_10emb.png "retailer embedding")

 ## Build Synthesizer

-* How to train Tabular Variational Autoencoder (TVAE) on GCP
+I used Tabular Variational Autoencoder (TVAE) from [sdgym](https://github.com/sdv-dev/SDGym/blob/master/sdgym/synthesizers/tvae.py), which requires specification of which columns are ordinal, categorical or numerical values.
+The training could take up to a few days time depending on the number of the records to be used.
+GPU is recommended.

 ## Build Forecast Model

 * API from Statistics Canada
 * Forecast macroeconomic data using `prophet`
 * Generalized linear model

+## Synthesized data quality check

 ## Future Work